-The first nine tales, he tells us in the preface, are his own translations from "old Japanese books."
-And the first of these, "The Legend of Yurei-Daki," is a four-page story about a woman who, on a dare, goes off at night with her baby wrapped up and on her back to a haunted waterfall.
-It's called Yurei-Daki (The Cascade of Ghosts).
-She makes it there, and although she hears a spirit call out her name, she also makes it back unharmed, to where her friends have been anxiously awaiting her return.
-Everything seems copacetic, except that the clothes on her back are sopping wet.
-As her friends get a closer look with the lantern light they realize it's not water at all that's soaked her.
+The first nine tales, Hearn tells us in the preface, are his own translations from "old Japanese books."
+And the first of these, "The Legend of Yurei-Daki," is a four-page story about a woman who—on a dare—goes off at night with her baby wrapped up and on her back to a haunted waterfall, Yurei-Daki ("The Cascade of Ghosts").
+She makes it there, and although she hears a spirit calling out her name, she makes it back unharmed, to where her friends have been anxiously awaiting her return.
+Everything seems fine.
+Except the clothes on her back are sopping wet.
+As her friends take a closer look in the dull lantern light, they discover it is not water that has soaked her.
 The story ends: And out of the wrappings unfastened there fell to the floor a blood-soaked bundle of baby clothes that left exposed two very small brown feet, and two very small brown hands—nothing more.
 The child's head had been torn off!

-He moves on to discuss crabs and insects, writing about the latter:
+Hearn next tells us about crabs and insects, writing about the latter:

 Even the little that we have been able to learn about insects fills us with the wonder that is akin to fear.
 The lips that are hands, and the horns that are eyes, and the tongues that are drills; the multiple devilish mouths that move in four ways at once; the living scissors and saws and boring-pumps and brace-bits; the exquisite elfish weapons which no human skill can copy, even in the finest watch-spring steel—what superstition of old ever dreamed of sights like these? ―"Gaki" (III)